From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Supplemental Material

 In fig. \ref{fig:fig3_SI_2}, we focus on the magnetization curves for a spin ladder with weak intraladder coupling $\gamma = 0.1$ and larger interladder coupling $J'$.
 In this case, the system is gapped, and we can use the slope of $m^z(h)$ to determine $J'$.
 In fig. \ref{fig:fig3_SI_2}(a), we present the magnetization close to zero field for a wide range of $J'$ values.
 We observe that the slope increases up to $J'_{max} \approx 1.7$, see also \ref{fig:fig3_SI_2}(b), similar to $\tilde{h}_{c_1}$.
 Figure \ref{fig:fig3_SI_2}(c) shows that all of these large interladder couplings $J' \geq J'_c$ lead to a staggered order at zero field.
 Interestingly, we observe in fig. \ref{fig:fig3_SI_2}(d) that the slope of $m^z(h)$ decreases for even larger interladder couplings $J' > J'_{max}$, while the staggered order continuously increases.

-In fig. \ref{fig:fig3_SI_2}(e), we present the slope $\alpha$ as a function of the interladder coupling for $\gamma = 0$ and $\gamma = 0.1$ together with the respective value of $J'_{max}$ (top plot).
-In the bottom plot, we show the value of $\tilde{h}_{c_1}$ as a function of $J'$.
-We define $\tilde{h}_{c_1}$ as the value of $h$ at which the slope $\alpha(h)$ is more than 2\% different to $\alpha(h=0)$.
-We observe that the data for $\tilde{h}_{c_1}(J')$ is nearly identical to $\alpha(J')$, meaning that we can choose either $\alpha$ or $\tilde{h}_{c_1}$ as our characteristic feature to determine $J'$ for a gapless system of coupled spin ladders.
-In fig. \ref{fig:fig3_SI_2}(f), we present the slope as a function of $J'$ for different intraladder couplings $\gamma$.
-This data shows that $\alpha$ is very sensitive to changes in $J'$ for $J' < J'_{max}$, while it is less sensitive to the intraladder coupling $\gamma$.
-This shows why $\alpha$ is particularly well suited to determine $J'$.
-Similarly, we see in fig. \ref{fig:fig3_SI_2}(g) that the maximal slope $\alpha_{max}$ only increases by a small margin with larger $\gamma$ (top plot).
-In the bottom plot, we can see that the slope continues to increase monotonously up to a large $J'_{max}$.
-The staggered order at zero magnetic field increases with $J'$ and eventually saturates, see \ref{fig:fig3_SI_2}(h).
+In fig. \ref{fig:fig3_SI_2}(e), we present the maximum slope $\alpha_{max}$ corresponding to the data from fig. \ref{fig:fig3b}(a).
+We observe that $\alpha_{max}$ only increases by a small margin with larger $\gamma$.
+Figure \ref{fig:fig3b}(a) shows that the slope continues to increase monotonically up to a large $J'_{max}$, which is presented in panel (f).
+We see that $J'_{max}$ decreases with increasing intraladder coupling.
+The staggered order at zero magnetic field increases with $J'$ and eventually saturates, see \ref{fig:fig3_SI_2}(g).
 We know that $m^x_a(J' \rightarrow \infty) = 1/4$ for $\gamma = 0$.
 This limit depends on the number of coupled rung, see also fig. \ref{fig:fig_phase_diagram_gamma_0}.
 The saturation value of $m^x_a$ is reached at large $J'$ and can be used to determine $\gamma$ if one can vary the interladder coupling, for example, by external pressure.

 In fig. \ref{fig:fig4SI}, we show additional data for the calculations in fig. \ref{fig:fig4} for $\gamma = 1.5$ (top row) and $\gamma =3$ (bottom row).
 In fig. \ref{fig:fig4SI}(a) and (b), we plot the magnetization along $z$ with a linear scaling close to zero field.
 We observe that the slope increases with $J'$, and similarly, the critical field $\tilde{h}_{c_1}$ at which the magnetization curve becomes nonlinear increases.
 Obviously, $\tilde{h}_{c_1} \approx \alpha$ for small deviations.
 In fig. \ref{fig:fig4SI}(e) and (f), we show that $\tilde{h}_{c_1}$ can also be related to $J'$, see eq. \ref{eq:tilde_hc1}.
 We also observe that for larger intraladder coupling, the slope $\alpha$ decreases for fixed $J'$.
 The inflection points of $\alpha(h)$ are $\tilde{h}_{c_2}$ and be used with eq. \ref{eq:tilde_hc2} to determine a scale for $J'$.